 Discuss with you your objectives and how they should best be achieved

 Provide you with information about the work to be done, who will do it and the way the services will be provided

 Charge you a fee that is fair and reasonable and let you know when you will be billed

 Keep you informed about the work being done and advise you when it is completed

 Let you know how to make a complaint and deal with any complaint promptly and fairly

-All lawyers must have a practicing certificate issued by the NZ Law society [NZLS].
-From 21 Nov 2008, you will be able to look up the NZLS register to find out if the person you plan to consult holds a current practicing certificate.
+All lawyers must have a practising certificate issued by the NZ Law society [NZLS].
+From 21 Nov 2008, you will be able to look up the NZLS register to find out if the person you plan to consult holds a current practising certificate.
 More information about what you can expect from a lawyer is available from NZLS.